kpwhri/vdw_utilities/README.md

-prod_utilities
+Utilities
 ==============
-A collection of code useful for maintaining a SAS-based data warehouse (though right now it only holds %transition).
+A collection of code useful for maintaining a SAS-based data warehouse, and other various possibly useful bits of code.

 %Transition
 -----------